Gabriel Leone

-Gabriel Leone Coutinho Miranda Frota (born 21 July 1993) is a Brazilian actor.
-Most known for his role as Ayrton Senna in the Netflix biographical series Senna.
+Gabriel Leone Coutinho Miranda Frota is a Brazilian actor.
+He is best known internationally for his role as Ayrton Senna in the Netflix biographical series Senna.

 Leone became locally known for his role in the telenovela Verdades Secretas (2015) and expanded internationally with the role of Alfonso de Portago in Michael Mann's biographical drama Ferrari.
 In 2025, he starred in Kleber Mendonça Filho's The Secret Agent.

 Career

 In 2024, Leone starred as Ayrton Senna in the Netflix biographical series Senna.
 Reviewing the series for The Daily Telegraph, Benji Wilson noted that "not only is [Leone] a dead ringer for Senna, but he has also plainly done his research, with mannerisms and cadences all present and correct".